 It still feels like summer.
 Temperatures still easily reach into the thirties, there’s no rain, and the lawn looks the driest I’ve seen it since we moved here two and a half years ago.
 Here is Mentone, close to the bay and the beach.
 I’m not a beachgoer, but I love that the afternoon sea breeze and the smell of salty seaweed reaches our garden and, when the weather cools down, I enjoy a brisk walk along the bay.
-Since we’ve moved here, I haven’t wanted to go away — living here feels like a holiday.
+Since we’ve moved here, I haven’t wanted to go away — living here feels like enough of a holiday.

 Charles Conder‘s painting A holiday in Mentone is said to be ‘the first to capture the intensity and brilliance of Australian light’.
 It is this light and — in summer — the accompanying heat that keeps me indoors on a day like today.

 When Conder was painting here, Mentone had not long become more accessible from Melbourne — the railway had opened in December 1881.
 And in 1884, to encourage more visitors and residents, the sea baths had opened (visible on the right in the painting).